 II.
-SEARCHING FOR SCHOLARSHIPS AND BURSARIES
+WHERE TO FIND SCHOLARSHIPS & BURSARIES

-Spend some time surveying the financial awards that are available.
 Opportunities for financial awards are listed in many locations.
-There are several places where you can find information about financial award opportunities.
+There are several places you can find information about financial award opportunities.
 Be sure to:

 - Explore the various scholarship websites listed on the EMCS scholarship website. - Check parental affiliation with unions, private institutions, companies and organizations for scholarship opportunities available to dependents. - Take a close look at criteria for scholarships and bursaries and determine which ones are a good fit for you.
 Make a list of deadlines.